Florida Car Accident Settlements

 Florida law requires motorists to carry a minimum of $10,000 in personal injury protection (PIP) coverage pursuant to Florida’s no-fault insurance system.
 This means that after someone suffers injuries in a car accident, they must first file an insurance claim under their own PIP policy or someone else’s policy that might apply.

 Fault plays no part in Florida car accidents until an injured person has met or exceeded their PIP policy limit, which only covers 80 percent of medical expenses and 60 percent of lost wages related to the accident and injury.
 Once PIP coverage has been exhausted, car accident victims can step outside of Florida’s no-fault insurance system.
-This is where the car accident settlement process begins.
+This is where the car accident settlement process begins and it’s important to learn how car accident settlements work.

 Suffering severe injuries in a car accident can financially devastate a household.
 This makes pursuing compensation for a car accident a necessity for some.
 If you reach a settlement in your car accident case, you can receive compensation for medical expenses, lost wages, future medical expenses, future lost wages, and non-economic damages including pain and suffering, mental anguish, loss of consortium with a spouse, or any other non-economic losses which apply to your situation.